sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-unattendedjoinidentificationcredentialsdomain.md

 # Domain

-`Domain` specifies the name of the domain used for an account authentication. `Domain` is used to authenticate an account before the computer can be joined to a domain during Windows® Setup.
+`Domain` specifies the name of the domain used for an account authentication. `Domain` is used to authenticate an account before the computer can be joined to a domain during Windows Setup.

 ## Values